 The Grange - Sleeps 11

 On entering the traditional hallway your eyes are immediately drawn to light from the morning room which opens on the first door on the left.
-Decorated in powder blue the gentile room features a Steinway piano, electric guitar, cornet and trumpet to practice with.
+Decorated in powder blue the gentile room features a Steinway piano, left handed electric guitar, cornet and trumpet to practice with.
 Anyone listening can relax on the padded window seating which provides some of the best views out onto miles of Exmoor countryside.

 You can then move onto the Victorian styled conservatory.
 With its widescreen TV and Wii games console it’s a favourite place for the children to relax, and with a large pine dining table it’s ideal for lunch and evening meals.
 With views onto the woodland and gardens it can also be the ideal spot to relax on the sofa and bask in the warmth of the summer sunshine.